OfficeDev/hands-on-labs/O3653/O3653-7 Deep Dive into the Office 365 APIs for OneNote services/Lab.md

 		````

 ### Test the Application
 The last step is to test the application you just created!
+But first, make sure you have at least one notebook with a section and a page.

 1. Press **F5** in Visual Studio to launch the application.

  > **Note:** If you receive an error that indicates ASP.NET could not connect to the SQL database, please see the [SQL Server Database Connection Error Resolution document](../../SQL-DB-Connection-Error-Resolution.md) to quickly resolve the issue.

-1. When the browser loads, click the **Click here to sign in** button and login using your Office 365 administrator credentials.
+1. When the browser loads, click the **Click here to sign in** button and login using your Office 365 administrator credentials if you're not already signed in.

 	After logging in you will be taken back to your ASP.NET MVC application.

-1. Click the **Notebooks** link in the top navigation.
+1. Click the **Notebooks** link in the top navigation bar.
 You will see a list of notebooks that are currently in your OneDrive for Business store listed.
 1. Click one of the notebook's **View Sections** links.
 You will see a list of the sections within the selected notebook.
 1. Click one of the section's **View Pages** links.
 You will see a list of the pages within that section.
 1. Click one of the page's **View in OneNote Web Client** links to see a new browser window load the notebook's page within the browser.